valeriouberti/rigatoni/docs/contributing.md

 ## License

-By contributing to Rigatoni, you agree that your contributions will be licensed under the MIT OR Apache-2.0 dual license.
+By contributing to Rigatoni, you agree that your contributions will be licensed under the Apache License 2.0.

 ---